 It occurred to me this past week, on a big kid trip to Muscatine, after a grown up week at work, during an adult type evening of making shredded pork stew and watching the news, I'm 29.
 I should know, clearly, considering it's you, age 29, that I'm writing this slightly-less-than-world-famous blog to.
 (I tried rewriting that sentence without ending with a preposition.
 Another mature decision.)
 Being a grown up is kind of hard.

 This photo was taken so long ago.
 Like at least 2.5 years.
-26 was ages ago.
+26 was ages ago. |

 Here's the face of that fantasy.
-My mom made me put on mascara that day.
+My mom made me put on mascara that day. |

-This is really what 23 looks like at Thanksgiving with your cool sisters.
+This is really what 23 looks like at Thanksgiving with your cool sisters. |

 They should really teach you (no offense to you personally Mrs. Larry) that by 23 you'll mostly feel confused about how to style your hair to make you look still 23, but also be taken seriously as a professional.
 You'll wish your family lived a little closer, drink cheaply during happy hour at West Des Moines bars, work later than you want to at the office and struggle to find friends in a new city without lecture halls and force-fed study groups.
 You'll feel tired a lot, wish you could afford cable, get pumped when your window unit air conditioner actually cools your living room and live 3 months with lamps that don't have shades on them.

 Oh dude, college was awesome.
-So few grown up responsibilities, so many nights at the Sports Column
+So few grown up responsibilities, so many nights at the Sports Column in matching shirts and one-dollar-you-call-its. |

 But you know what Mrs. Larry* also doesn't teach you?
 (Come on, make a guess here while scrolling past yet another photo of me.
 I'm sure you're are sick of those by now, but I'm making a point here.)

-Mrs. Larry doesn't teach you that even if you are prone to worry about everything and enjoy drawing out your monthly calendar on the first of the month (wake up wake up) so that you can memorize your schedule, you really can't plan exactly what will happen after those moments in your high school boyfriend's super sweet Monte Carlo.
+first of the month (wake up wake up) so that you can memorize your schedule, you really can't plan exactly what will happen after those moments in your high school boyfriend's super sweet Monte Carlo.
 (I think that's the name of a car) I'm constantly surprised, mostly in the good kind of way, by how great my post-23 life has turned out.

 Getting old is kind of hard, true.
 You have to pay for your contact lenses (an astigmatism- pain in the ass and expensive).
 There are budgets and difficult work meetings about goals and outcomes and you have to keep in touch with your sisters via gchat and you'll start fishing even though you don't feel outdoorsy.
 But 29 has been more fun than 23 ever could have been and more fun than my 17 year old self ever, ever had.
 (I think this blog post just took a turn toward sappytown**.)